Blink Indoor Camera Review

 Smart Platform Integration

 As Amazon owns Blink, it’s no surprise that the Blink Indoor integrates with Amazon Alexa.
 It also integrates with Google Home and IFTTT, but I’m not that thrilled because the actions are so limited.
 You can only use Alexa or Google Assistant to arm or disarm the entire system, not individual cameras.
-I’m not sure why the Blink Indoor takes such an “all-or-nothing” approach with its cameras, but I’m going to have to give it half-marks for this category despite its integrations with Amazon and Google.
+I’m not sure why the Blink Indoor takes such an “all-or-nothing” approach with its cameras.

 To control your camera on your smartphone, you’ll need the Blink Home Monitor app.
 Personally, I found the app pretty intuitive- it was easy to view my livestreams (despite the annoying pop-up), review footage, and screenshot to my liking.
 You can also use the app to customize your Blink Indoor’s settings, like arming or disarming or creating a schedule so you don’t have to do it manually every day.
 The app received a 3.5 and a 3.6 on the Apple and Google Play stores, respectively.
 While these aren’t fantastic ratings, they aren’t horrible either.